jan9won/git-backup-commit/README.md

 ### Limitations

 1. Commit log and tag list won’t be 100% clean
-    *   Commit log will show branchless commits with options like `--all` or `--tags`
+    *   Commit log will show WIP commits with options like `--all` or `--tags`
     *   Tags list will always print WIP tags, but can filtered

 2. Deletion relies on git's garbage collection
-    *   Commands like `delete` or `delete-remote` only deletes WIP tags (which are created by this library)
-    *   If there are other references left on the WIP commit, (which shouldn't in normal use cases), the commit won't be deleted
+    *   If there are other references other than WIP tag left on the WIP commit, (which shouldn't be in normal use cases), the commit won't be deleted
-    *   Also, commits may not get deleted immediately after deletion commands.
+    *   Commits may not get deleted immediately after deletion commands (until next gc phase).

-3. It’s not resilient to destructive commands
+3. WIP commits are not resilient to destructive commands
-    *   If you accidentally delete WIP commit’s tag, the commit becomes a dangling commit, and will be deleted in the next garbage collection routine
+    *   If you accidentally delete WIP tags, the commit becomes a dangling commit, and will be deleted in the next garbage collection routine

-4. WIP Commits are not 100% private
-    *   They can still be pushed to any remote if specified explicitly
-    *   E.g., `git push <remote> <tag_name>`
-    *   Though it isn't likely to happen, as tag names are long and complex

 ## Getting Started